thomassuedbroecker/cloud-native-starter/workshop/00-prerequisites.md

 ## 2. Tools on your laptop

-You will need the following tools installed on your laptop, in order to complete the workshop.
+In order to complete the workshop, you will need the following tools installed on your laptop:

 - IDE or Editor: [Visual Studio Code](https://code.visualstudio.com/), for example
 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)